 Traditionally real estate agents represent the sellers in a transaction.
 When you are not working with a buyer's agent, they are less likely to negotiate the best price or contingencies for you.

-A buyer's agent's job and responsibility is to you, the buyer.
+A buyer's agent job and responsibility is to protect you the buyer.
 Before working with an agent, establish if they are a buyer's agent or a seller's agent.
 After spending a lot of time with a Realtor, it's natural to feel like you're a team.
 But if they are not negotiating for you, then they are not on your team.

 4. Learn about the neighborhood